UDOOboard/X86-Docs/docs/14_Hardware_Reference/05_UEFI_BIOS_Firmware.md

 ## UEFI BIOS Menu

 The firmware for the main system is [InsydeH2O®](https://www.insyde.com/products), a flexible and fast booting UEFI BIOS.
-To enter the BIOS, press your keyboard's escape key (esc) after turning on the board.
+To enter the BIOS, press your keyboard's escape key (`ESC`) after turning on the board.
 This will enter the menu of the BIOS, offering the following options:

 <a href="../img/uefibios_menu.BMP" target="_blank"><img style="width:400px; " src="../img/uefibios_menu.BMP"></a>